Resources

 - Emergency Preparedness: see the AVMA’s First Aid Tips for Pet Owners webpage.

-Parasite and Rabies Information
+Parasite, Disease, and Rabies Information

 - Heartworm Disease: see the American Heartworm Society (AHS) website for information on transmission, life cycle, prevention, and treatment, as heartworm disease becomes more of an issue in Montana.